-Hug the coast when you visit Australia to explore of some of the world's top beaches and cities offering the finest in dining, entertainment and architecture.
+Hug the coast when you visit Australia to explore some of the world's top beaches and cities offering the finest in dining, entertainment and architecture.
 Head inland to the vast Outback, the country's lonely heart, for ecological wonders, breathtaking vistas and ancient Aborigine rock drawings.
 With 19 UNESCO World Heritage Sites including the Sydney Opera House and the Great Barrier Reef, LGBTQ-welcoming Australia is a destination like no other whether you're a city slicker or a nature lover.
 But don't expect to see it all on one trip unless you plan to stay awhile.
 Remember you're visiting not just a country but a continent.

 Berriedale Peninsula, Hobart, Australia

 Described as a "subversive adult Disneyland," the Museum of Old and New Art in the Moorilia winery stands out as the largest privately funded museum in the country.
 The art on display - focusing on sex and death - is from the eclectic personal collection of David Walsh, a professional gambler and owner of the winery.
 The museum itself is built in an underground labyrinthine on three levels reached by what seems like an endless spiral staircase.
 It also stages annual festivals of public and performing arts.

 North Adelaide, Adelaide, Australia